relaxdiego/relaxdiego.github.com/_posts/2022-02-16-autotest-code-snippets.md

 Sweeet!

-At this point, when I save this blog post's `.md` file, Jekyll will happily include the snippet file's contents into the rendered HTML, not knoweing or even caring that the file was fully tested by our awesome setup.
+At this point, when I save this blog post's `.md` file, Jekyll will happily include the snippet file's contents into the rendered HTML, neither knowing nor caring that the file was fully tested by this awesome setup.
 And that's totally OK because I want to keeps things decoupled this way.

-### Step 5 Run all tests as a final sweep
+### Step 5: Run all tests as a final sweep

 Just like the usual TDD workflow, I run all the snippet tests as a final step before pushing my changes: